 We will provide our public shareholders with the opportunity to redeem all or a portion of their public shares upon the completion of our initial business combination at a per-share price, payable in cash, equal to the aggregate amount then on deposit in the trust account calculated as of two business days prior to the consummation of our initial business combination, including interest earned on the funds held in the trust account and not previously released to us to pay our taxes, divided by the number of then outstanding public shares, subject to the limitations and on the conditions described herein.
 The amount in the trust account is initially anticipated to be \$10.00 per public share.
-The per share amount we will distribute to investors who properly redeem their shares will not be reduced by the deferred underwriting commissions we will pay to the underwriter.
+The per share amount we will distribute to investors who properly redeem their shares will not be reduced by the deferred underwriting commissions we will pay to Citigroup.
 There will be no redemption rights upon the completion of our initial business combination with respect to our warrants.
 Our sponsor, officers and directors have entered into a letter agreement with us, pursuant to which they have agreed to waive their redemption rights with respect to their founder shares and any public shares they may acquire during or after this offering in connection with the completion of our initial business combination.
+One of our anchor investors, Kingstown 1740 Fund L.P. which is affiliated with our sponsor and members of our management team, has agreed to waive, solely to the extent necessary for us to have shareholders' equity of at least \$5,000,001, its redemption rights with respect to 1,386,989 public shares (the "Non-Redemption Shares") (i) in connection with the completion of our initial business combination and (ii) a shareholder vote to approve an amendment to our amended and restated memorandum and articles of association (a) to modify the substance or timing of our obligation to allow redemption in connection with an initial business combination or to redeem 100% of the public shares that are not Non-Redemption Shares if we have not consummated an initial business combination within the time period set forth in our amended and restated memorandum and articles of association or (b) with respect to any other material provisions relating to shareholders' rights or pre-initial business combination activity or in the context of a tender offer made by us to purchase public shares.